Jmcderm1/CPE-487-Synth-Project/README.md

 # Synthesizer Project for Nexys A7-100T

 ## Overview
-This project involves creating a digital synthesizer using the Nexys A7-100T FPGA board.
-The synthesizer generates audio output based on the pitch selected by the user through 16 switches on the board, and it features an envelope generator, oscillator, and output module.
+This project involves creating a melodic synthesizer using the Nexys A7-100T FPGA board.
+The synthesizer generates audio output based on the pitch selected by the user through the 16 switches on the board, and it features an envelope generator, oscillator, and output module.
 Debugging information is also provided through on-board LEDs.

 ## Features
 - **Oscillator Module**: Generates a waveform for the selected pitch, using a simple square wave.